Method Definition

 You can use the following shorthands to declare attribute accessor methods in classes/modules:

-implicitly declares instance variables with the same name when assignment is occurred, but attr_reader
+Note: attr_accessor and attr_writer implicitly declares instance variables with the same name when assignment is occurred, but attr_reader is not.

 class Foo